Don't Blindly Trust the Flow

 Eventually this stream lead me over rapids that I did not want to be on.
 It was a necessary consequence of my choices, detrimental to my physical and mental health, and predictable, but you don’t predict when you’re taking the easy path.
 I realized I did not enjoy the grind.
 I wasn’t happy.
 I didn’t care about accumulating stuff, and there was nothing else to motivate me.

-I think most people that go with the flow in this way find themselves with degrees that didn’t want or don’t use, debt that paid for it, and jobs they hate.
-They might even be in a relationship that makes them uphappy or have kids they never wanted.
-These people may feel as if they have no way out; they are socially, financially, and emotionally trapped.
+I think most people that go with the flow in this way find themselves in debt to pay for degrees they didn’t want working jobs they feel trapped in.
+Many are in relationships that make them uphappy or are raising kids they never wanted.
+They are socially, financially, and emotionally trapped.

-My (financial) success allowed me to step off that river, cutting off my income.
+My (financial) success allowed me to get out of that river, even though it cut off my income.
 I stopped doing what I was supposed to do.
 My elders were deeply concerned; and I was told to “stick to my knitting”.
-Maybe I don’t like knitting.
+I don’t enjoy my knitting.
 Finally, it feels as if I took my life into my own hands.
-I stopped moving, but it was a stagnation of my own choice – I stepped out of that river on to the shore and watched everything I should be doing float by.
-I miss the current, It feels important to flow with it; but I distrust it now.
+I stopped moving “forward”, but it was a stagnation of my own choice – I stepped out of that river on to the shore and watched everything I should be doing float by.
+I miss the current, It feels important to flow with it; but I distrust the comfort of it now.

 If you don’t take responsibility for your path, it will be taken from you.
 There is no guarantee you will like where you end up.
-When you live according to that flow, you live according to the values and judgments of your family, friends, and society.
+When you live according to the flow, you live according to the values and judgments of your family, friends, and society.
 It won’t make them happy, it only avoids making them uncomfortable.
 You are responsible for your own happiness.
-The discomfort your deviance causes others is the discomfort of being reminded that they too, can choose a harder, freer path.
+The discomfort your deviance causes others is the discomfort of being reminded that they too, can choose a harder, freer path - though they may feel that those choices are behind them now.